erikdcodes/Firechat-Pro-Frontend/README.md

 ### Actions view of all upcoming actions to complete

-Contact management focused only on the what needs to be done next.
+Contact management focused only on what needs to be done next.
 Completed the sales action?
 Set the next one.

 ![action view example](action-view-example.gif)